Lines of credit: What they are & how they work

 Here are common types of credit lines, plus requirements borrowers may need to satisfy for each:

-A PLOC is typically an unsecured, revolving loan that’s taken out for personal use.
-A PLOC might be used in similar ways to a credit card, like handling bills and other expenses.
-Terms for a PLOC vary depending on the lender, but the CFPB says banks and credit unions “often require strong creditworthiness for approval.”
-The agency also says lenders usually require borrowers to have a checking account with their financial institution.
+Personal lines of credit (PLOCs) are typically unsecured, revolving loans that are taken out for personal use.
+A PLOC might be used in ways similar to a credit card, like handling bills and other expenses.
+Terms for a PLOC vary depending on the lender.
+And to approve a line of credit, lenders often require a strong credit history and an open checking account.

-HELOCs are another common type of secured credit account.
+Home equity lines of credit (HELOCs) are a common type of secured credit account.
 With this loan, a borrower can draw money against the equity they have in their home.

 When applying for a HELOC, lenders typically request an appraisal to assess the home’s value.
 From there, the lender will determine the credit limit, which is usually 75% to 80% of the home’s market value.